JarrodDoyle/UoB-LiDAR/README.md

   who is very technical and wants to know how well their device is performing
 - investors
   who want to know the right boxes have been ticked but have little to no interest in how any of this is achieved

+## Requirements
+In terms of measuring success, I would suggest that it needs to as a minimum: 1.
+Get the right answer; 2.Save us time; 3.
+Be intuitive to use.Constraints: I’m not aware of any constraints at this point.
+In terms of what tools you use to solve this problem that’s completely up to you.

 IP: Happy for the solutions to be open-source.